No. 7 Delaware beats 10th-ranked Villanova for CAA title

 Khory Spruill’s 3-yard touchdown run made it 27-10 with 8:20 remaining.
 The drive included Henderson’s 45-yard pass to Thyrick Pitts, who surpassed 1,000 career yards receiving on the play.
 Pitts finished with five catches for 104 yards.

 Smith completed 12 of 29 passes for 143 yards and threw two touchdown passes.
-Smith’s 1-yard TD pass to Charlie Gilroy capped the scoring with 3:06 left.
+Yet Smith, somersaulting after being tripped by linebacker Johnny Buchanan, was able to flick an awkward 1-yard TD pass to Charlie Gilroy that capped the scoring with 3:06 left.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25